CJL1nk/Programming-for-Beginners/README.md

 ### ----- Project Ideas -----

 We've finally moved onto slightly more advanced projects yippee!!
 From here on out, each of these projects will likely take a bit longer and require more thinking and troubleshooting.
 Don't let that demotivate you though, as that's really, truly, the only way to get better.
 I also recommend practicing writing cleaner, more organized code as you work on these projects.
+Be sure to handle any errors or edge cases that may occur so your program doesn't crash or break.

 - Clean up old code.
 Look through some of your past projects and see how you can clean, document, and potentially maybe even optimize some of the past programs you've written.
 This is a very common thing to need to do, so getting some practice in now never hurts.
 - Use a library like matplotlib to display some type of statistics of your choice.
 [Matplotlib](https://matplotlib.org/)